heber-silva/CKA-Obsidian-Vault/Scheduling, Preemption and Eviction/Node-pressure Eviction.md

 The [kubelet](https://kubernetes.io/docs/reference/generated/kubelet) monitors resources like memory, disk space, and filesystem inodes on your cluster's nodes.
 When one or more of these resources reach specific consumption levels, the kubelet can proactively fail one or more pods on the node to reclaim resources and prevent starvation.

-During a node-pressure eviction, the kubelet sets the [phase](https://kubernetes.io/docs/concepts/workloads/pods/pod-lifecycle/#pod-phase) for the selected pods to `Failed`, and terminates the Pod.
+During a node-pressure eviction, the kubelet sets the [](https://kubernetes.io/docs/concepts/workloads/pods/pod-lifecycle/#pod-phase) for the selected pods to `Failed`, and terminates the Pod.

 Node-pressure eviction is not the same as [API-initiated eviction](https://kubernetes.io/docs/concepts/scheduling-eviction/api-eviction/).

-The kubelet does not respect your configured [PodDisruptionBudget](https://kubernetes.io/docs/reference/glossary/?all=true#term-pod-disruption-budget) or the pod's `terminationGracePeriodSeconds`.
-If you use [soft eviction thresholds](https://kubernetes.io/docs/concepts/scheduling-eviction/node-pressure-eviction/#soft-eviction-thresholds), the kubelet respects your configured `eviction-max-pod-grace-period`.
-If you use [hard eviction thresholds](https://kubernetes.io/docs/concepts/scheduling-eviction/node-pressure-eviction/#hard-eviction-thresholds), the kubelet uses a `0s` grace period (immediate shutdown) for termination.
+The kubelet does not respect your configured [](https://kubernetes.io/docs/reference/glossary/?all=true#term-pod-disruption-budget) or the pod's `terminationGracePeriodSeconds`.
+If you use [](https://kubernetes.io/docs/concepts/scheduling-eviction/node-pressure-eviction/#soft-eviction-thresholds), the kubelet respects your configured `eviction-max-pod-grace-period`.
+If you use [](https://kubernetes.io/docs/concepts/scheduling-eviction/node-pressure-eviction/#hard-eviction-thresholds), the kubelet uses a `0s` grace period (immediate shutdown) for termination.

 ## Self healing behavior[](https://kubernetes.io/docs/concepts/scheduling-eviction/node-pressure-eviction/#self-healing-behavior)

-The kubelet attempts to [reclaim node-level resources](https://kubernetes.io/docs/concepts/scheduling-eviction/node-pressure-eviction/#reclaim-node-resources) before it terminates end-user pods.
+The kubelet attempts to [](https://kubernetes.io/docs/concepts/scheduling-eviction/node-pressure-eviction/#reclaim-node-resources) before it terminates end-user pods.
 For example, it removes unused container images when disk resources are starved.

 If the pods are managed by a [workload](https://kubernetes.io/docs/concepts/workloads/) management object (such as [StatefulSet](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/) or [Deployment](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/)) that replaces failed pods, the control plane (`kube-controller-manager`) creates new pods in place of the evicted pods.

 ### Self healing for static pods[](https://kubernetes.io/docs/concepts/scheduling-eviction/node-pressure-eviction/#self-healing-for-static-pods)

-If you are running a [static pod](https://kubernetes.io/docs/concepts/workloads/pods/#static-pods) on a node that is under resource pressure, the kubelet may evict that static Pod.
+If you are running a [](https://kubernetes.io/docs/concepts/workloads/pods/#static-pods) on a node that is under resource pressure, the kubelet may evict that static Pod.
 The kubelet then tries to create a replacement, because static Pods always represent an intent to run a Pod on that node.

 The kubelet takes the _priority_ of the static pod into account when creating a replacement.
 If the static pod manifest specifies a low priority, and there are higher-priority Pods defined within the cluster's control plane, and the node is under resource pressure, the kubelet may not be able to make room for that static pod.
 The kubelet continues to attempt to run all static pods even when there is resource pressure on a node.